 - An acknowledgment of their prior gifts or involvement with your organization.
 GuideStar experts explain that “Making them feel good about their involvement makes it easy to lead to another fundraising ask.”

-- The ask itself: Will you consider a $50 gift to our furry business this season?
+- The ask itself: Will you consider a $1,000 gift for this cause?

 - A few words of appreciation.
 Thank them for their gift, their time, their feedback –– whichever applies.